YouHaveTrouble/minecraft-optimization/README.md

 ## Chunks

+### [server.properties]

+#### simulation-distance

+`Good starting value: 4`

+Simulation distance is distance in chunks around the player that the server will tick.
+Essentially the distance from the player that things will happen.
+This includes furnaces smelting, crops and saplings growing, etc. This is an option you want to purposefully set low, somewhere around `3` or `4`, because of the existence of `view-distance`.
+This allows to load more chunks without ticking them.
+This effectively allows players to see further without the same performance impact.

+#### view-distance

+`Good starting value: 7`

+This is the distance in chunks that will be sent to players, similiar to no-tick-view-distance from paper.
+1.18 client now respects server side view-distance, which causes ugly fog to appear it this is set low.

+The total view distance will be equal to the greatest value between `simulation-distance` and `view-distance`.
+For example, if the simulation distance is set to 4, and the view distance is 12, the total distance sent to the client will be 12 chunks.

 ### [spigot.yml]

 #### view-distance

-`Good starting value: 4`
+`Good starting value: default`

-View-distance is distance in chunks around the player that the server will tick.
-Essentially the distance from the player that things will happen.
-This includes furnaces smelting, crops and saplings growing, etc. You should set this value in [spigot.yml], as it overwrites the one from [`server.properties`] and can be set per-world.
-This is an option you want to purposefully set low, somewhere around `3` or `4`, because of the existence of `no-tick-view-distance`.
-No-tick allows players to load more chunks without ticking them.
-This effectively allows players to see further without the same performance impacts.
+This value overwrites server.properties one if not set to default.
+You should keep it default to have both simulation and view distance in one place for easier managemnent.

 ### [paper.yml]

-#### no-tick-view-distance

-`Good starting value: 7`

-This option allows you to set the maximum distance in chunks that the players will see.
-This enables you to have lower `view-distance` and still let players see further.
-It's important to know that while the chunks beyond actual `view-distance` won't tick, they will still load from your storage, so don't go overboard. `10` is basically maximum of what you should set this to.
-View distance will be matched to client client's render distance setting if it's lower than this value.

 #### delay-chunk-unloads-by